sido-source/timeTracker/ReadMe.txt

  - save object (2 method from repository)

  Service interfaces define business methods used by controller, but repositories define methods used in service

+ Authentication vs autorization
+ - authentication is the process of recognizing who you are, and after it you grant access to some functionalities
+ - autorization is the process of giving you the special rights based on authentication.
+It decides which resources are available for you